Examination of Original Federal Issue Tools

 "Axe handles, – to be made of good, seasoned hickory wood, 34 to 36 inches long, and free from knots or shakes."

 Notice the two major styles of axe heads excavated from the camps: the simple wedge (top row) which resembles a later New England style that was later called the "Yankee" style at the turn of the 20th century (USFS Axe Manual); and the wedge with the "axe lip" or "lug" (middle and bottom row) which gives more wood to metal contact, and an extra steady and durable fitting of the handle into the eye of the axe head (Gränsfors Bruks).
-Among all the varying sizes of axe heads excavated, this represents a fair cross section of the range of sizes.
+There was a wide variety of sizes of axe heads excavated in Stafford County, but the examples here represent a good cross section of the size range.

-Some of the heads studied show use as wedge or mallet by having a severely battered butt (such as the head at top right).
-Some axe heads were found to have the upper toe of the bit angled upward (such as the head at bottom right).
+Some of the heads studied show use as wedge or mallet by having a severely battered butt end.
+Some axe heads were found to have the upper toe of the bit angled upward.
 Note that the original lengths of all heads could have been originally longer, but from continuous sharpening they may have been shortened.
 The first head in the middle row, dug from the camp of the 6th Maine, is the closest to its original shape.

 There was an absence of double-bit axes in the collection of excavated artifacts, and none have been seen in original photographs of Civil War troops.
 The double-bit axe was invented in Pennsylvania by William Mann around 1850.
 By 1860, the double-bit axe was very common in the Northeast, but it appears that government contracts did not purchase this type, at least according to available photographic evidence and dug originals.
 Because its popularity was generally limited to the Northeast, it is doubtful the design was used extensively, if at all, in the South.